alcelaser/ML-Project-321991/README.md

 -The last one which contained **Global Average Pooling** to reduce the number of parameters and a **dense layer** to classify and interpret the extracted features.
 -The **output layer**, that returns the class in which the photos belong.
 The blocks also included **regularization** (**Dropout, BatchNorm, Augmentation**), to **avoid overfitting**.
 Then we build the **ANN** that used pre-extracted MobileNetV2 features.
 Even in this case we created **three blocks**, which all had a **dense layer** with a decreasing number of neurons to interpret and classify the features.
 Even in this case we applied **BatchNormalization and Dropout** to stabilize training and avoid overfitting.
-The ANN “patternmind” model was **both faster and more accurate** than the CNN one which had to deal with the **limited amount of RAM and the relatively small dimension of the Dataset.** The ANN had an almost **80%** accuracy, compared with the **42%** one of the CNN, and a very small training time due to the fact it could rely on **pre extracted features** and didn’t have to do it itself.
+The ANN “patternmind” model was **both faster and more accurate** than the CNN one which had to deal with the **limited amount of RAM and the relatively small dimension of the Dataset.** The ANN had an almost **80%** accuracy, compared with the **42%** one of the CNN, and a very small training time due to the fact it could rely on **pre extracted features** and didn’t have to do it itself, as well as no additional image processing going on, just features at play.

-The System Requirements are:
-- Python 3.10+
-- CUDA-compatible GPU (8GB+ VRAM recommended)
-- WSL2 (for Windows users)
 ```mermaid
 flowchart TD